~ • ~

-Unless you have an audience — of considerable numbers — that is waiting eagerly to read whatever it is you have to say, it is not a question of IF one of your social offerings will go unnoticed, but WHEN.
+Unless you have an audience of considerable numbers that is eagerly waiting to read whatever it is you have to say, it is not a question of if one of your social offerings will go unnoticed, but when.

 And when it does happen, it’s important to realize that the lack of response is not at all an accurate reflection of what your audience thinks.
 Because if they didn’t see it, they can’t have an opinion about it.